jentery/engl391/final.md

 * A video essay (8-12 minutes) with voice-over narration.
 * A written essay (2000-2500 words) with images and/or embedded media.
-* Another approach, which you should propose by email before 11:30am on Friday, March 17th.
+* Another approach, which you should propose by email to me before 11:30am on Friday, March 17th.
 Labour-wise, this approach should correspond roughly with the minute and word counts provided above: 8-12 minutes or 2000-2500 words.

 Whichever approach you select, you should also include: